These free planner inserts are available in both A5 and personal size plus match the daily/weekly planner from my last post.

 plus all exclusive subscriber freebies!

-I hope these tips are helpful to you and have helped you with any printing issues that you may experience when printing inserts.
+I hope these tips help you with any printing issues that you may experience when printing inserts.
 Feel free to tag me over at the Planner Squad Facebook group if you need any help with printing and I will be happy to help you.